You can volunteer for us. Today. Yes, you.

 2. Where is the office?

-Our editorial office, aside from being the place where we create The Ubyssey, is also one of the coolest students spaces at UBC.
-At the very least, it’s a better place to spend lunch time than the NEST Cafeteria.
+Our editorial office, aside from being the place where we create The Ubyssey, is also one of the coolest student spaces at UBC.
+At the very least, it’s a better place to spend lunchtime than the rest of the Nest.
 Head up to the second floor of the NEST, then follow the signs to room 2208.

-Our physical office is closed to the public over the summer unless an editor is in, but please join our virtual office on Discord to get information on events, opportunities and more!
+Our office is open during the school year from 11 a.m. to 5 p.m., but please also join our virtual office on Discord to get information on events, opportunities and more!